 Celebrating the countryside next door

-The green spaces on the edge of our cities, towns and villages have been more important than ever this year – but they have the potential to offer even more benefits to people and wildlife, reports Mark Hillsdon.
+The green spaces on the edge of our cities, towns and villages felt more important than ever during the pandemic – but they have the potential to offer even more benefits to people and wildlife, reports Mark Hillsdon.

 I’d never really paid the pond much attention before.
 Set on the edge of the Chorlton Ees Nature Reserve in south Manchester, its deep, dark waters are dotted with yellow flag iris, and fed by a sluice from the nearby River Mersey; the far end running away into bog and a forest of reed mace.